 On the day of your interview, join the meeting a couple of minutes before it officially begins.
 If the meeting host has not yet started the meeting, don't fret.
 As soon as the host joins, you'll be able to enter the meeting.

 Now that you're feeling good about using Zoom, it's important to prepare for your video interview.
 In many ways, this will be easier than an in-person interview: You don't have to worry about traffic, and, if you're already employed, you won't have to worry about missing a huge amount of work.
 But there are still things to keep in mind.

 Dress to impress

-Just like an in-person interview, carefully plan what you wear.
+Just like an in-person interview, carefully plan what attire and colors you wear to an interview.
 Wear something polished and professional, but don't fret as much about what you wear from the chest down — you'll be on a video after all.

 Location is key